 (4) The pipeline operator is liable to pay the charge under subregulation (1) and, if there is a change of pipeline operator during the quarter for which the charge is payable, the liability for the charge is to be apportioned between the pipeline operators according to the number of days in the quarter for which each of them is the pipeline operator while the pipeline is specified in Schedule 1 and is a covered pipeline.

+[Regulation 4 amended in Gazette 30 Jun 2006 p.
+2364.]

 5. Assessment and payment of standing charges

 (1) As soon as is practicable after the end of each quarter, the Authority is to —